APPRENTICESHIP STANDARD FOR LIFTTRUCK AND POWERED ACCESS ENGINEERING

 - Carrying out scheduled servicing/safety checks on all vehicle/unit applications.

-- Carrying out post inspections, test driving and making any final adjustments in accordance with BITA GN 28, identifying problems, or fine-tuning performance, using a laptop or hand-held diagnostic equipment.
+- Carrying out post inspections, test driving and making any final adjustments, identifying problems, or fine-tuning performance, using a laptop or hand-held diagnostic equipment.

-- Maintain, diagnose, and repair internal combustion engines, engine management systems and fuel systems to include liquid petroleum gas (LPG) and diesel fuel injection.
+- Maintaining, diagnosing, and repairing internal combustion engines, engine management systems and fuel systems including liquid petroleum gas (LPG) and diesel fuel injection.

-- Maintain, repair, and diagnose drive trains, including, hydrostatic transmissions, power-shift, final drive units and AC/DC drive motors.
+- Maintaining, repairing, and diagnosing drive trains, including, hydrostatic transmissions, power-shift, final drive units and AC/DC drive motors.

-- Maintain, adjust, and repair complex mast configurations including lift chains, forks arms and attachments in accordance with BITA GN 15.
+- Maintaining, adjusting, and repairing complex mast configurations including lift chains, forks arms and attachments.

-- Maintain, adjust, replace chassis auxiliary systems and rollover protective structures.
+- Maintaining, adjusting, and replacing chassis auxiliary systems and rollover protective structures.

-The lift truck and MEWP engineer must know:
+The lift truck and MEWP engineer must know the following:

-- Company and customer polices, rules, and safe working procedures when working in different environments.
+- Company and customer policies, rules, and safe working procedures when working in different environments.

-Tools and equipment required for each application within the lift truck profession.
+Tools and equipment are required for each application within the lift truck profession.

 - Identify metal composition, filing, hacksawing, drilling, thread tapping, grinding, and crack detection.